maybeee18/image_classification/README.md

 1. flowers_image_classification.ipynb - This contains the code implemented to the train the deep learning model from scratch on the categories of flowers considered.
 This file also contains the model_plot, confusion matrix plots for in-depth analysis.
 2. app.py - This contains Flask APIs that receives images through GUI or API calls, computes the labels based on our model and returns it.
-3. images - these are the images that can be used as test images for the trained classifier.
+3. images - these are the images that were used as input to train the classifier.

 ### Running the project
 1. Ensure that you are in the project home directory.
 Open the deep learning model notebook 'flowers_image_classification.ipynb' for more information